pp-att/pdsnd_github/README.md

-### Date created
+### created 8/17/2020
 Include the date you created this project and README file.

-### Project Title
-Replace the Project Title
+### Udacity - github project
+Udacity - Github project

 ### Description
-Describe what your project is about and what it does
+The project is about github which creates and updates github repository

 ### Files used
-Include the files used
+Include the files
+- bikeshare.py
+- requirements.txt

+Exclude
+- *.csv files

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+- are going to myself because i was working with github
+- githuhb for small tunings of .gitignore file which I used not so frequent